Staff

 Libby Beller

 Libby Beller is the Coordinator for Band Operations at Shenandoah University.
-She graduated magna cum laude from Shenandoah in 2019 with a BM in Clarinet Performance and a BS in Mathematics.
-After graduating, she spent her time working in the ecommerce world as an Operations Administrator.
+She graduated magna cum laude from Shenandoah in 2019 with a B.M. in Clarinet Performance and a B.S. in Mathematics.
+After graduating, she spent time working in the e-commerce world as an Operations Administrator.
 Libby began playing the clarinet at age 8 and has been heavily involved in music ever since.
 She was an active member and leader of her high school’s marching band, and played at least one concert in every major ensemble group in both high school and college.
-Libby was a four-year member and the first female director of Shenandoah’s Buzzin’ Dozen Pep Band, and served as Historian, President, and Ritual Director of the Kappa Epsilon chapter of Kappa Kappa Psi at Shenandoah.
-She currently lives in The Plains, VA with her partner Jacob and their two cats, Monk and Sweeper.
+Libby was the first female director of Shenandoah’s Buzzin’ Dozen Pep Band, and served as Historian, President, and Ritual Director of the Kappa Epsilon chapter of Kappa Kappa Psi at Shenandoah.
+She currently lives in The Plains, VA with her fiancé Jacob and their two cats, Monk and Sweeper.
 When Libby is not working, you can find her playing jazz gigs at local wineries or working on renovating her 1900s-era house.
-She is very excited to be a part of the team for the inaugural season of Shenandoah’s marching band.

 William Newton